 Calcium compounds can be obtained in a variety of minerals, including limestone (Calcium carbonate), gypsum (Calcium sulfate) and fluorite (Calcium fluoride), according to Chemicool.

-To separate pure calcium, it must be extracted through electrolysis, a technique that utilises a direct electrical current to different elements from their naturally occurring sources.
+To separate pure calcium, it must be extracted through electrolysis, a technique that utilizes a direct electrical current to different elements from their naturally occurring sources.

 Once isolated, calcium is quite more reactive and will form a greyish-white oxide and nitride coating when exposed to air.